TVDO: Tchebycheff Value-Decomposition Optimization for Multi-Agent Reinforcement Learning: Introduction

-In this work, we propose a novel MARL method called Tchebycheff Value Decomposition Optimization (TVDO) by using decomposition-based multi-objective optimization (MOO) in centralised training and decentralised execution fashion.
-The cooperative multi-agent reinforcement learning task is converted to a multi-objective optimization problem.
-Specifically, we introduce a novel nonlinear aggregation function, based on Tchebycheff approach, to achieve the global optimum through tightly constraining the upper bound of individual action-value bias.
-Theoretically, we prove that the proposed TVDO method satisfies the sufficiency and necessity of the IGM condtion.
-Thus, the decomposition way in TVDO represents precisely from global to individual value factorization with a guarantee of the policy consistency.
-Empirically, in the climb and penalty game~\cite{claus1998, panait2006}, we verify that TVDO indeed represent precisely the value factorization, while the existing value-based decomposition MARL methods except for QTRAN, which need extra constraint(affine transformation), can not.
-We also evaluate TVDO on a series of decentralised micromanagement scenarios in StarCraft \Rmnum{2} ~\cite{2019starcraft}.
-The results show that the performance of TVDO algorithm is superior to the existing methods in the convergence speed and effectiveness.
+In this paper, we introduce a novel MARL approach called factorized Tchebycheff Value Decomposition Optimization (TVDO) in the fashion of CTDE, which is inspired by the Tchebycheff approach of multi-objective optimization~\cite{Tchebycheff}.
+Concretely, we introduce a novel nonlinear aggregation function, based on the Tchebycheff approach, to achieve the global optimum through tightly constraining the upper bound of individual action-value bias.
+Theoretically, we prove that the proposed TVDO method satisfies the sufficiency and necessity of the IGM condition.
+Thus, the decomposition way in TVDO represents precisely from global to individual value factorization with a guarantee of policy consistency.
+Empirically, in the climb and penalty game~\cite{claus1998, panait2006}, we verify that TVDO indeed represents precisely the value factorization, while most existing value-based decomposition MARL methods can not.
+Although the value-based decomposition MARL approach QTRAN achieves better performance on the learning optimality and stability, it needs the extra condition of an affine transformation from the joint Q-value to individual Q-values, which may result in unsatisfactory performance in some complex scenarios such as StarCraft II.
+We also evaluate TVDO on a series of decentralized micromanagement scenarios in the SMAC ~\cite{2019starcraft} benchmark.
+The results show that the performance of the TVDO algorithm is superior to the existing methods in terms of convergence speed.

-In summary, our contribution is three-fold: i) propose the Tchebycheff Value Decomposition method, which is easy to use and effective for MARL; ii) theoretically prove that TVDO satisfies the sufficiency and necessity of the IGM condtion with no extra constraint; iii) report the state-of-the-art performance in almost scenarios of StarCraft \Rmnum{2}.
+In summary, our contribution is threefold: i) proposes the Tchebycheff Value Decomposition method, which is easy to use and effective for MARL; ii) theoretically proves that TVDO satisfies the sufficiency and necessity of the IGM condition with no extra constraint; iii) reports the SOTA performance in the SMAC benchmark.